An authentic Maasai, Hadzabe and Datoga tour

 Enjoy your lazy morning in a Lodge.
 After lunch, we transfer back to Kilimanjaro airport for your flight departure.
 You arrive at the airport around 4 pm.
 You can book an evening flight or extend your stay in Arusha.
 (B, L).

-Experience the authentic African indigenous cultures
+Experience the authentic African indigenous cultures as their guest, not a tourist

 Immerse yourself in rich traditions and unique lifestyles

-Explore the African extraordinary nature and view wildlife in the Ngorongoro Crater and Lake Manyara National Park
+Explore the extraordinary African nature and view wildlife in the Ngorongoro Crater and Lake Manyara National Park